rendchevi/artnet-app/README.md

 ### Additional Information
 - Preprocessing process was done in my local machine
 - Training process was done in Google Colab with GPU (I intend to share the training code soon!)

+### Future Improvements
+- [ ] Host the app on the web
+- [ ] Re-train on a bigger dataset to achieve higher accuracy
+- [ ] Further research on multilabel classification for classifying art style/movement